mongodb/mongo/src/mongo/db/s/README.md

 1. Result is returned to the client, it includes the new ClusterTime T2.
 1. The client advances its ClusterTime to T2.

-### Cluster time signing
+### SignedComponentFormat: ClusterTime signing

-As shown before, nodes advance their logical clocks to the maximum ClusterTime that they receive in the client messages.
+As explained above, nodes advance their ClusterTime to the maximum value that they receive in the client messages.
 The next oplog entry will use this value in the timestamp portion of the OpTime.
 But a malicious client could modify their maximum ClusterTime sent in a message.
-For example, it could send the <greatest possible cluster time - 1> .
-This value, once written to the oplogs of replica set nodes, will not be incrementable and the nodes will be unable to accept any changes (writes against the database).
-The only way to recover from this situation would be to unload the data, clean it, and reload back with the correct OpTime.
-This malicious attack would take the affected shard offline, affecting the availability of the entire system.
-To mitigate this risk, MongoDB added a HMAC- SHA1 signature that is used to verify the value of the ClusterTime on the server.
+For example, it could send the `<greatest possible cluster time - 1>`.
+This value, once written to the oplogs of replica set nodes, will not be incrementable (since LogicalTimes are unsigned) and the nodes will then be unable to accept any changes (writes against the database).
+This ClusterTime would eventually be gossiped across the entire cluster, affecting the availability of the whole system.
+The only ways to recover from this situation involve downtime (eg. dump and restore the entire cluster).

+To mitigate this risk, a HMAC-SHA1 signature is used to verify the value of the ClusterTime on the server.
 ClusterTime values can be read by any node, but only MongoDB processes can sign new values.
 The signature cannot be generated by clients.
+This means that servers can trust that validly signed ClusterTime values supplied by (otherwise untrusted) clients must have been generated by a server.

-Here is an example of the document that distributes ClusterTime:
+Here is an example of the document that gossips ClusterTime:
 ```
 "$clusterTime" : {
     "clusterTime" :